aleshaleksey/fansys23/04-combat.md

 - Mounting is a "main action".
 A quick mount can be attempted as a "secondary action" but this increases the risk of failure.
 - Dismounting is a "secondary action".
-- A mount can be commanded to attack with a "communicate action" (threshold=12), although an untrained mount is unlikely to obey (threshold).
+- A mount can be commanded to attack with a "communicate action" (threshold=12), although an untrained mount is unlikely to obey (threshold=24).
-- A mount not trained in combat will likely bolt or freeze ("ride", threshold = 24).
+- A mount not trained in combat will likely bolt or freeze ("ride", threshold=24).
 - A rider with the ["charge"](06-abilities.md#charge) ability may make a single attack as a secondary action even if the mount "runs" or "sprints".
 - A rider that makes a ranged attack, or casts a spell while their mount "runs" or "sprints" is subject to the usual ["vigorous motion"](03-movement-exploration.md#vigorous-motion) rules (threshold=12 concentration save or lose the spell, -2 to attack bonus of ranged attacks and certain skill rolls).
 - When an attack of opportunity is triggered it may be made against the mount or the rider.